 “So where’s the line on what inferences we can draw?”

 Let’s take the above example about the margaritas.
 We need to be careful not to go too far when making a deduction.
 We can’t engage in any unfounded speculation.
 We couldn’t say, for instance, that your friend can’t taste at all, since we only have evidence that he can’t seem to distinguish between two types of margaritas and we don’t have any evidence relating to his ability to taste other foods or drinks.
 Nor could we say that your friend has below-average taste receptors, since we don’t know if anyone else could distinguish between these two types of margaritas.
 Both of these inferences require us to speculate about information not included in the example.

 We also couldn’t say that that there’s no difference between Patrón and cheap tequila.
 While one person can’t seem to notice the difference when these tequilas are used as an ingredient in a margarita, to say there’s no difference between the two is going way overboard.
 Maybe most people, unlike your friend, can tell the difference between the two when used in a margarita.
 Maybe when the two tequilas are consumed straight up, there’s a huge difference.

 There are basically three types of inferences we can never make on a Soft Must Be True question.
-And incorrect answer choices we almost always make at least one of these kinds of mistakes.
+And incorrect answer choices will almost always make at least one of these mistakes.

 The first is an inference that deals with outside information.
 On a Soft Must Be True question, we can only make inferences about the info provided in the stimulus.
 Any answer choice that brings in new ideas, facts, or hypotheticals should be eliminated.